The post was last updated in July 2020.

 Most social media managers can confirm that searching for new and interesting content to fill their daily schedule can be extremely time-consuming.

-Luckily, tools like Quuu are designed to alleviate that problem by automating things like content research, scheduling, and promotion.
+Luckily, tools like Quuu are designed to alleviate that problem by automating content (re)search and promotion.

 What exactly is Quuu?

 Quuu’s primary goal is to grow your social media following and engagement by helping you post hand-curated content in your niche.

 Quuu sends to its users relevant, high-quality content from their niche each day, which they can easily schedule using any popular scheduling tool like Buffer or HubSpot.
 These suggestions include a link to the content (article, blog post, video, podcast episode…) and a text containing relevant hashtags and social handles (making it easier to tag the author or source).

 What makes Quuu really interesting is on the other side of this coin.
 You might wonder, where do they find all of those suggestions and how are they hand-curated?
 Well, a big part of this is Quuu Promote – it is a stand-alone feature through which you can submit your content which, if found worthy, will be sent as a suggestion to other Quuu users.
 More on this later in the post.

 How does Quuu work?